mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 follows on almost immediately from the end of the last one and the fuel, resources and money available to the characters is carefully tracked.
-In an episodic game, there are longer gaps between scenarios, and the game focuses only on the exciting and conflict- filled parts of the characters' lives.
+In an episodic game, there are longer gaps between scenarios, and the game focuses only on the exciting and conflict-filled parts of the characters' lives.

 A campaign can also be refereed or shared.
 In a refereed campaign, there is a single Referee for the whole game, who sets up the